 Read our alumni profiles to find out more about where our students are working

-You’ll have access to our dedicated Employability team, located centrally in our Employability Suite, who will provide you with specialist face-to-face support and advice to help you find relevant work experience, internships and year-in-industry placements, as well as graduate positions.
+You will have access to our dedicated Employability team, located centrally in our Employability Suite, who will provide you with specialist face-to-face support and advice to help you find relevant work experience, internships and year-in-industry placements, as well as graduate positions.

-You’ll benefit from timetabled employability sessions, ongoing support during internships and placements, and presentations and workshops delivered by employers.
+You'll also benefit from timetabled employability sessions, ongoing support during internships and placements, and presentations and workshops delivered by employers.
 The team also works closely with the University’s Careers Centre, which is one of the largest in the country.

 Find out more about careers support and employability